GaloisInc/cardano-network-service-assurance/doc/DesignAndArchitecture.md

 First some terminology we use here:

-- Consolidation server (or sink node): the host, or service, to which all data is sent.
-(We will also use the term "sink node", as the terms client and server in this context can be confusing: e.g., cardano-node is the "server" for log data.)
+- Consolidation server (or sink host): the host, or service, to which all data is sent.
+(We will also use the term "sink host", as the terms client and server in this context can be confusing: e.g., cardano-node is the "server" for log data.)
 - CNSA instance: A set of running sampling nodes that are